Tag: Hilary Benn

 Mr Philip Hammond

-The most important action to address the humanitarian situation, beyond a ceasefire, is to open up access for commercial and humanitarian goods to reach those most in need.
-All parties to the conflict should take all reasonable steps to allow and facilitate humanitarian access, to facilitate immediate access to life-saving supplies both into and within Yemen.
-The Secretary of State for International Development recently reinforced this message at the United Nations General Assembly in September.
+The most important action to address the humanitarian situation, beyond a ceasefire, is to open up access for commercial and humanitarian goods.
+All parties to the conflict have a responsibility to ensure that any restrictions do not impede humanitarian access, and to facilitate immediate access to life-saving supplies, both into and within Yemen.
+The UK supports the UN Verification and Inspection Mechanism, which is now being established to address commercial shipping needs and we urge that this is implemented as soon as possible.

 • Hilary Benn – 2015 Parliamentary Question to the Department for International Development